evanx/redex/README.md

 - centralised logging server using TCP/IP sockets
 - outgoing email server using SMTP over TCP/IP sockets
 - WebSocket server to push notications into the browser
-- integration with ZeroMQ, RabbitMQ, Protocol Buffers
+- integration with ZeroMQ, RabbitMQ, Protobuf

 # Rationale